Rock Box: Music and lyrics

 "Rock Box" has been described as belonging to the hip hop and rap rock genres.
 According to Simmons, Run-DMC had to wait for the heavy metal band Riot to finish their session before entering the recording studio.
 Simmons declared that after the group saw the guitars they wanted to use some as well.
 McDaniels stated that the idea for a rock guitar in the song was created by producer Larry Smith.
 Smith stated that his background was in rock music and that Russell Simmons "didn't care about rock'n'roll.
 Run didn't want nothin' to do with it."
 Run-DMC were among the first hip hop releases to use a rock guitar; other notable predecessors' included the Treacherous Three's "Body Rock" from 1980.

 Musically, Ira A. Robbins described the songs backing music in the Trouser Press Record Guide as melding a simple bass riff to the "thunderous rhythm tracks" and the "blazing rock guitar".

-Adler described the lyrics of "Rock Box" as similar to that of their previous song "Sucker MCs" (1983).
+Adler described the lyrics of "Rock Box" as similar to that of their previous song "Sucker M.C.'s" (1983).
 The lyrics of that song involved disrespecting other rappers and how superior Run-DMCs raps were.
 Joseph Simmons commented that when writing that song he wanted "nothing but hardcore b-boy, wizard, winning shit.
 Def b-boy stuff, like we used to do in the parks".
 In "Rock Box", Joseph Simmons discusses b-boy fashion with lyrics of "Calvin Klein's no friend of mine / Don't want nobody's name on my behind / It's Lee on my leg, sneakers on my feet, D by my side, and Jay with the beat."